Shareuhack | OpenAI Agents SDK: The Indie Maker's Practical Guide (May 2026 Update)

 The benefit: if you ever want to switch frameworks, your tracing data can be exported, storage is in your own hands, and the only thing you need to rewrite is the agent logic itself.

-Security isolationHarness/compute separationSelf-built requiredSelf-built required
+Security isolationHarness/compute separationSandbox virtualizationIAM integrationSelf-built requiredSelf-built required

-Model flexibilityConditional model-agnosticFully model-agnosticFully model-agnostic
+Model flexibilityConditional model-agnosticClaude models onlyBedrock multi-modelFully model-agnosticFully model-agnostic

 Which should you pick?

-• Indie dev, want to ship an MVP fastest: Agents SDK.
+• Indie dev, want to ship an MVP fastest: OpenAI Agents SDK.
 Unified API + built-in tracing + low learning curve saves you from assembling infrastructure yourself

 Risk Disclosure